x2on/gradle-hockeyapp-plugin/README.md

 * `apiToken`: Your API Token from [HockeyApp](http://hockeyapp.net/)

 ### Optional
-* `variantToApiToken`: Optional: `[variantName: "YOURHOCKEYAPPTOKEN", variantName2: "YOUROTHERHOCKEYAPPTOKEN"]` map between your variants and api tokens
+* `variantToApiToken`: Optional: `[variantName: "YOURHOCKEYAPITOKEN", variantName2: "YOUROTHERHOCKEYAPITOKEN"]` map between your variants and api tokens
 * `releaseType`: `0` beta, `1` live, `2` alpha
 * `variantToReleaseType`: Optional: `[variantName: "0", variantName2: "1"]` map between your variants and releaseType
 * `notify`: `0` not notify testers, `1` notify all testers that can install this app